Guide for Voting Assistance Officers

 VAOs should use the online forms as much as possible.
 If the preference is to keep a stock pile of forms, you can order FPCAs and FWABs from General Services Administration (GSA) using the following data: SF 76, FPCA (NSN: 7540-00-634-5053): SF 186, FWAB (NSN 7540-01-218-4384)

 The Voting Assistance Guide is also available online.
 However, you should receive a Voting Assistance Guide through the DOT warehouse whenever a new edition is issued.
 If you do not receive a new Voting Assistance Guide, contact your Service Voting Action Officer.

 VAOs can order FPCAs and FWABs through the normal General Services Administration (GSA) supply channel.

 - For expedited service, please contact GSA's National Customer Service Center via email at NCSCcustomer.firstname.lastname@example.org or by telephone at 800-488-3111.

 - GSA requires the funding information, the stock number and the quantity.
 Use the following stock numbers: SF 76, FPCA (7540-00-634-5053); SF 186, FWAB (7540-01-218-4384).

 You can order motivational posters and Voting Assistance Guides by sending an email request to email@example.com.
 Posters and Voting Assistance Guides are free while supplies last and are shipped by diplomatic pouch.

 Overseas Citizens Organizations

-International toll-free numbers can be found on the inside back cover or at FVAP.gov.
+International toll-free numbers can be found in the Appendix or at

 The Uniformed Services have extensive chains of command to provide voting support for military members and their families.